 - a one hour averaging period, where the hour is a 1 hour block, as opposed to a rolling average.
 For the purposes of this report, the NOx emissions levels reported are the average of all emission concentrations taken from a turbine whilst in normal operation for one hour.
-Where the turbines were operating for less than one hour, the emissions level is not reported as it would lead to a misrepresentation of emissions from the power station; - reference conditions of dry gas, 273 K, 101.3 kPa and 15 % O2; and - excluding emissions during periods of start-up or shutdown, as specified by the Project Approval and EPL13036 conditions.
+Where the turbines were operating for less than one hour, the emissions level is not reported as it would lead to a misrepresentation of emissions from the power station; - reference conditions of dry gas, 273 K, 101.3 kPa and 15 % O2; and - excluding emissions during periods of start-up or shutdown, as specified by the Project Approval and EPL 13036 conditions.

-In summary, the CEMs NOx levels measured in this reporting period complied with the EPL and Project Approval NOx limits and/or the approved exemption period.
+In summary, with the exception of Unit C3 between the 13 and 15 of December 2023, the CEMs NOx levels measured in this reporting period complied with the EPL and Project Approval NOx limits and/or the approved exemption period.